About every year a story surfaces about a political candidate getting ripped off by someone helping on their campaign.

 There isn’t anything devious about this.
 It is a common business practice in the political consulting world, just as it is for professional advertisers and marketers outside of politics.

-That said, your consultant should be willing to tell you what commissions they make from the campaign vendors they bring on to your campaign.
+Your consultant should still be willing to tell you what commissions they make from the campaign vendors they bring on to your campaign.

 On the races I consult for, I receive a commission on the mass communications for the campaigns.
 This includes mailings, television ad buys, radio ad buys, telephone calls, and digital ad buys.

 The commission on these activities is anywhere from 5% to 15% and is included in the price the campaign pays each vendor.